 Hi there!
 I'm Lisa Lisson, and I'm passionate about helping people like you discover their ancestors and expand their family tree without feeling overwhelmed or uncertain about the next steps.

 Welcome to the Are You My Cousin? newsletter!
 Each week, I share actionable genealogy research advice to help you grow a healthy - and accurate - family tree.
 Did someone forward this to you?
 Subscribe so you never miss an issue.
-Hi Reader, I'm loving the warmer days this month despite all the yellow pollen still covering my front porch.
-I've been indulging in my "other favorite" activities of running and cycling.
-Even better are the new trails that have opened up near me. 🏃♀️➡️🚲 Being...
+Hi Reader, I've often described genealogy research as a huge jigsaw puzzle, only we don't know what it looks like, and we have to find the puzzle pieces! 🧩 It's a good thing I LOVE puzzles!
+There is almost always a puzzle (or 2) being put together on my dining room...

 Welcome to the Are You My Cousin? newsletter!
 Each week, I share actionable genealogy research advice to help you grow a healthy - and accurate - family tree.
 Did someone forward this to you?
 Subscribe so you never miss an issue.
-Hi Reader, It's spring!🌷In my part of the world, that means the temps are warming up, flowers are starting to bloom, and the yellow pine pollen is covering everything.
-I can literally see it in the air.
-While I know many of you may be reaching for the tissues and...
+Hi Reader, As you read this, I am just back from a fabulous weekend celebrating my big brother's retirement.
+(I'm such a proud "little" sister.)
+When I travel, I confess I pride myself on being an efficient, organized and light packer.
+I pack with a plan.... except...

 Welcome to the Are You My Cousin? newsletter!
 Each week, I share actionable genealogy research advice to help you grow a healthy - and accurate - family tree.
 Did someone forward this to you?
 Subscribe so you never miss an issue.
-Hi Reader, Genealogy research rarely follows a straight path—some days we're deep in document analysis, others we're tracking surname changes, and sometimes we're exploring new research tools or connecting with local libraries.
-This wonderful unpredictability is what...
+Hi Reader, I'm not much of a dancer, but this week I got to do the "genealogy happy dance"! 💃I made a huge discovery on one of my husband's ancestral lines.
+My hours (and hours!) of research involved city directories, newspapers, and a smidge of oral history.
+To be...